Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 - Produce publication-quality visualizations
 - Communicate complex scientific findings to technical and non-technical audiences

-Beyond the computational analyses themselves, the project essentiually demonstrates the ability to synthesize evidence from population genetics, archaeology, comparative linguistics, craniometrics, and cultural anthropology, highlighting transferable analytical thinking and problem-solving skills that can be applied across a wide range of complex domains.
+Beyond the computational analyses, the project demonstrates the ability to integrate evidence from population genetics, archaeology, comparative linguistics, craniometrics, and anthropology to solve complex analytical problems.

 # 🛠️ Technical Skills Demonstrated